Willr-hawkins/coiling-clay1/README.md

 ### Messages

-Throughout the website when filling in forms or adding items to the cart ect. the user will see pop up messages from the cart icon.
+Throughout the website, the user will see pop up messages from the cart icon.
 These messages are related to the type of messages they are (success, error, warning and info), by the colour of the banner at the top of the message.
 Not only do user get messages but when a user adds an item to their cart they will get a success message and within the message will be a preview of their cart.

 ![Cart preview message](https://github.com/user-attachments/assets/475ead68-4293-4795-a101-0ceff680b18e)

 ### Cart icon

-When a user first visits the site the cart icon will be black and show the cost as zero, but when they start adding products to the cart the icon will change colour and the price will update to the total of those products, this allows uses to keep up with how much they will have to spend without going to the cart preview page.
+When a user first visits the site the cart icon will be black and show the cost as zero.
+However when they start adding products to the cart, the icon will change colour and the price will update to the total of those products.
+This allows users to keep up with how much they will have to spend without going to the cart preview page.

 #### Before products are added
 ![Cart icon with no items](https://github.com/user-attachments/assets/eaab47b6-0991-440f-99ef-82b8784ff7be)